Vanhouttestien/book_swap/readme.md

 ## Features
 ### Navigation Bar
 The website is a single page website.
 So the navigation bar is an essential part of the website.
-It allows you to move throughout the different parts of the website within excessive scrolling.
+It allows you to move throughout the different parts of the website without excessive scrolling.
 The navigation bar is also responsive.
-When the viewport gets smaller the text converts in to symbols that allow for a better layout.
+When the viewport gets smaller the text converts into symbols that allow for a better layout.

 On the navigation bar is also the logo.
 When clicked on it go automatically back to the top of the website.